textpattern/textpattern.github.io/brand/user-docs-guide.md

 Block quotes are specifically not used as example boxes, or for any other miscellaneous need.
 Don’t be fooled by their neat orange presentation, though it grabs your attention.
 See options for custom content needs in the following sections, such as example blocks for offsetting example text from regular copy.

-Only one situation exists where using `blockquote` is appropriate, and it’s done in this page, under the [Free text strings](#free-text-strings) section.
-It’s used there as an opportunity to discuss it here too.
-In no other situation should a block quote be used, unless there’s another paragraph floating about in the software’s back end.
+Only one situation exists where using `blockquote` is appropriate; done in this page (see [Displayed use of free text](#displayed-use-of-free-text) section.
+It’s used there as an opportunity to discuss it here.
+In no other situation in user documentation should text be marked up with `blockquote`.

 [^disquotes]: <i>New Oxford Style Manual</i>, ed.
 Anne Waddingham (3rd edn, Oxford, 2016), p 162.